wuiljosefp/wuiljosefp/README.md

 ### Hi there 👋
-🌱 I’m currently learning how to use Github, and learning how to use Azure, Also I started a major in Software engineering in Universidad Nacional de Ingenieria this year.
+🌱 I’m currently learning how to use Github, and Azure, Also I started a major in Software engineering in Universidad Nacional de Ingenieria this year.